nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-14-corporate_employee_training.md

 Don't wait to invest in your employees' growth and development...

-Contact Business Initiative today at [https://www.businessinitiative.org/contact/](https://www.businessinitiative.org/contact/) or send us a DM [@BisInitiative on X](https://twitter.com/BisInitiative) \[insert phone number] to learn more about our consultation services.
+Contact Business Initiative [here](https://www.businessinitiative.org/contact/) or send us a DM [@BisInitiative on X](https://twitter.com/BisInitiative).

 Let us help you take your company's success to the next level.